markamo/Smart-Cuda/README.md

 The original creator of Smart CUDA is Mark Amo-Boateng (@markamo).

 ### Support or Contact
 Having trouble with Smart CUDA?
-Check out the documentation at https://github.com/markamo/Smart-Cuda or contact smartcuda@outlook.com and we’ll help you sort it out.
+Check out the documentation at http://markamo.github.io/Smart-Cuda/ or https://github.com/markamo/Smart-Cuda or contact smartcuda@outlook.com and we’ll help you sort it out.